Rapid Recap: Secondary standouts in Manhattan

 The player that it seemed like Coach Malone wanted to rave the most about was new safety Josh Hayes.
 As a transfer from Virginia, he was brought in to play cornerback but was moved to safety in the Spring.

-Out of that group, Malone seemed to glow about him the most and placed him in the same company as Julius Brents and Daniel Green in terms of how they were on top of the defense and leading the way.
+Out of that group, Malone seemed to glow about him the most and placed him in the same company as Julius Brents and Daniel Green in terms of how they were leading the way on defense.

-He's played a lot of college football, and he's played a lot of college football for both Chris Klieman and Joe Klanderman already, so it isn't too shocking.
+He's played a lot of college football, and even for both Chris Klieman and Joe Klanderman already.
 He's definitely someone that should be penciled in as a starter in the back end of the defense.

 They're still figuring out the safety position, and we'll touch on that next after speaking with more players and coaches.